bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 If something isn't viewed by a `Camera`, then the renderer won't try to display it.
 That doesn't mean that it will be ignored though.
 As we saw in the [Pipelined Rendering page](/learn/book/the-renderer/render-pipelines), Bevy creates the draw calls (the instructions for how to render the frame) in the "Render" step, which occurs after the data is copied into the Render `World` in the "Extract" step.
-This is why the "Prepare & Queue" step occurs in-between "Extract" and "Render": we need each `Camera` to figure out what actually needs to be rendered.
+This is why the "Prepare & Queue" step occurs in-between: we use each `Camera` to figure out what actually needs to be rendered.

 Bevy performs [frustum culling](https://en.wikipedia.org/wiki/Hidden-surface_determination#Viewing-frustum_culling) on the supplied data to see what is actually visible to each `Camera`.
 Draw calls are then dispatched for the entities that can be seen, while those that can't are skipped.